arturnawrot/G-Fortress-semester1/README.md

    - http://127.0.0.1:8000/api/users/me - returns the username of the currently authenticated user

    - http://127.0.0.1:8000/api/users/protected-data - sample protected message that is supposed to be encrypted with AES-256.
 See `test_full_secure_aes_workflow` test at `backend/test_main.py` to see an example of AES-256 encrypted communication between the client and the server.

+   - Endpoints responsible for scheduling scans to be implemented soon...

  - For scheduling scans `celery` and `redis` are used.
 See docker-compose.yml